-Congleton High School was most recently inspected by Ofsted on 10th January 2018.
-Inspectors spent a full day at the school, experiencing many aspects of everyday school life and also observing students' behaviour both in and out of the classroom.
-Formal meetings were held with the Executive Principal, the senior leadership team, governors, teaching staff and Cmat Trustees.
+Congleton High School was most recently inspected by Ofsted in February 2023.
+Inspectors spent two days at the school, experiencing many aspects of everyday school life and also observing students' behaviour both in and out of the classroom.
+Formal meetings were held with the senior leadership team, governors, teaching staff and trustees.
 In addition to scrutinising samples of the students' work, the inspectors also talked with students about their experiences at Congleton High and their behaviour.
-The views of parents, staff and students were also sought via Ofsted's anonymous online feedback questionnaires and taken into consideration.
+The views of parents, carers, staff and students were also sought via Ofsted's anonymous online feedback questionnaires and taken into consideration.

-The subsequent report positively addresses all aspects of the school, including leadership, teaching, governance and the student body, praising Congleton High as ‘An inclusive school where you aim to get the best out of everyone’ and ‘A respectful and orderly environment where staff and pupils can work as a team’.
+The subsequent report (see below) positively addresses all aspects of the school, including leadership, teaching, governance and the student body, praising Congleton High as ‘a warm, welcoming place to learn and work’.

 The report praises many of the other strengths of the school, including:

-Thank you to all parents who provided feedback to Ofsted by completing their online Parent View questionnaire.
-We were delighted to hear that over 90% of parents who responded would recommend the school to another parent.
+Thank you to all parents and carers who provided feedback to Ofsted by completing their online Parent View questionnaire.
+We were delighted to hear that so many parents/carers who responded would recommend the school to another parent/carer.
 Parents and carers may be interested to know that you can give your views of our school to Ofsted at any time of the school year and not just during an inspection.
 All you need to do is register with an email address and password at http://parentview.ofsted.gov.uk.
 Once your login has been activated, it only takes a few minutes to complete answers to 12 short questions about the school, such as how well we deal with bullying, the quality of teaching, whether the level of homework given to your child is appropriate, and whether you would recommend the school to other parents.
 Thank you.

 If you do not have a computer or an email address or if you would like help to use Parent View, please come into school and ask at reception.